MikiZenebe/Tweet-App-Prisma/Setup.md

 3. Setup NextAuth, Install prisma adaptar
 4. Setup google provider with goole cloud
 5. Add the auth model to prisma
+6. Setup Login and Logout
+7. Setup the Creating post and dashboard